robvanuden/web/source/docs/authoring-builds/cli-tools.md

 MSBuild($"{SolutionFile} /target:Rebuild /p:Configuration={Configuration} /nr:false");
 ```

 The returned object is a collection of standard and error output.

+> [!Note]
+> Most CLI tasks require to add a package reference to the build project file.
+For instance, when using `NUnitTasks` there should be an entry `<PackageReference Include="NUnit.ConsoleRunner" Version="3.9.0" />` or similar in the project file.
+While it would be possible to magically download required packages, this approach ensures reproducible builds at any time.
+If a package reference is missing, the resulting error message will contain its actual package id.

 ## Fluent APIs